Program of Study

 - Complete all course requirements within the allotted timeframe.

-Once you have successfully completed the Pathway III(b) Training and meet all current CBDM eligibility requirements including a minimum of two years of full-time non-commercial foodservice management work experience*, you're eligible to take the CDM Credentialing Exam.
-The UND Certificate of Completion, an Employment Verification Form and job description should be submitted to the CBDM when applying for the CDM Credentialing Exam.
+Once you have successfully completed the Pathway III(b) Training and meet all current CBDM eligibility requirements including a minimum of two years of full-time non-commercial foodservice management work experience*, you're eligible to take the CDM, CFPP Credentialing Exam®.
+The UND Certificate of Completion, an Employment Verification Form and job description should be submitted to the CBDM when applying for the CDM, CFPP Credentialing Exam®.
 The exam is offered year-round using computer based testing.

 Healthcare and Your Facility

-- Understand the role and responsibilities of healthcare facilities in our society.
+- Recognize the role and responsibilities of healthcare facilities in our society.

-- Understand the relationship of departments within a healthcare facility through an organization chart.
+- Illustrate the relationship of departments within a healthcare facility through an organization chart.

-- Function within the role of dietary manager in relation to the dietitian and others in the department.
+- Demonstrate the role of a dietary manager within the foodservice department.

-- Apply the facility's mission statement and code of ethics to your position and department.
+- Apply the facility’s mission statement and code of ethics to their position and department.

-- Recognize Federal, State or organizational regulations that apply to the dietary department.
+- Interpret Federal, State, or organizational regulations that apply to the dietary department.

-- Use reference books and materials in your daily work.
+- Assemble appropriate reference books and materials to aid in daily work.

 Management Skills